We are the Mathematics Undergraduate Student Association of the University of California, Berkeley!

 to chat about math or life.
 We won't bite!

-We encourage students to come to our Thursday events, held over Zoom where you can meet fellow math geeks and get valuable information.
+We encourage students to come to our Thursday events, held in 1015 Evans where you can meet fellow math geeks and get valuable information.
 Our events are open to the public, not just declared math majors — so don't be a stranger!

 You can also purchase t-shirts and hoodies online with our MUSA Merchandise Mail Order Form.